 The afternoon and early evening have the most activity thanks to the high tides and increased winds.
 It may be a more bumpy ride, but the sights and activities of the whales will be worth riding the waves.

-Some marine biologists have also observed that whales tend to have about 2-3 days of activity, then there is a bit of a lull for a couple of days.
+Some marine biologists have also observed that whales in Cabo tend to have about 2-3 days of activity, then there is a bit of a lull for a couple of days.

 Types of Whales At Cabo

-The largest population you will probably see during the Cabo whale watching season, 2019, is the Humpback Whale.
+The largest population you will probably see during the Cabo whale watching season, 2020, is the Humpback Whale.
 These grumpy-faced dark-colored whales are actually quite jovial, almost creating a “family reunion” atmosphere as they roll and play with each other.
+Undoubtedly, January through March is the best time to check out the Cabo whale watching season of 2020.

 Gray Whales are another often-sighted species in Magdalena Bay, near Los Cabos.
 The Grays tend to nest near shore, so there’s a chance you can see them without hitting the waters, but the Cabo whale watching season is always enjoyed most from a boat.

-Other whales that have been seen in the Cabo area, but are much rarer, are Killers, Blues, and Fin Whales.
+Other whales that have been seen in the Cabo area, but are much rarer, are Orcas (also known as Killer whales), Blue whales, and Fin Whales.
 These marine mammals do not stay in the area, so if they are seen they are usually just migrating through and looking for food.
 Sperm whales can also be seen offshore at times in Cabo waters, most often females and their calves.

-Undoubtedly, January through March is the best time to check out the Cabo whale watching season of 2019.
-You can set up a tour through a tour booking company like Cabo Adventures.
-Cabo Adventures also ensures that the guides and vessels meet current SEMARNAT and other safety standards.
-Contact them today to experience the wonders of whale watching in Cabo San Lucas.
+Undoubtedly, December through April is the best time to go to Cabo San Lucas in the whale watching season of 2020.
+You can set up a tour with us at Cabo Adventures.
+We ensure that the guides and vessels meet current SEMARNAT and other safety standards.
+Contact us today to experience the wonders of whale watching in Cabo San Lucas.